 Welch & Forbes, Inc. v.
-Cendant Corp., et al., No. 98-2819 (WHW) (the "PRIDES Action") is a class action brought on behalf of purchasers of the Company's PRIDES securities between February 24, and July 15, 1998.
+Cendant Corp., et al., No. 98-2819 (WHW) (the "PRIDES Action") is a class action filed on June 15, 1998 and brought on behalf of purchasers of the Company's PRIDES securities between February 24 and July 15, 1998.
 The PRIDES Action is a consolidation of Welch & Forbes, Inc. v.
 Cendant Corp., et. al. with seven other class action lawsuits filed on behalf of purchasers of PRIDES.
-Named as defendants are the Company; Cendant Capital I, a statutory business trust formed by the Company to participate in the offering of PRIDES securities; seventeen current and former officers and directors of the Company, CUC and HFS; Ernst & Young; and the underwriters for the PRIDES offering, Merrill Lynch & Co.; Merrill Lynch, Pierce, Fenner & Smith Incorporated; and Chase Securities
+Named as defendants are the Company; Cendant Capital I, a statutory business trust formed by the Company to participate in the offering of PRIDES securities; seventeen current and former officers and directors of the Company, CUC and HFS; Ernst & Young; and the underwriters for the PRIDES offering, Merrill Lynch & Co.; Merrill Lynch, Pierce, Fenner & Smith Incorporated; and Chase Securities Inc.